 WHAT IS THE 30 SECOND RULE?

-The 30-Second Rule is a sales technique used to engage a potential customer and capture their interest in a short period of time.
+The 30-Second Rule is a sales technique used to engage a potential customer and capture their interest in a short period.
 The rule suggests that a salesperson has about 30 seconds to make a positive impression on a potential customer and generate interest in their product or service.

 To effectively use the 30-Second Rule, a salesperson should focus on the benefits of their product or service rather than the features, and tailor their pitch to the specific needs and interests of the potential customer.
 They should also maintain a confident and positive tone and avoid using industry jargon or technical terms that may be confusing or off-putting.

-Overall, the 30-Second Rule is a useful tool for salespeople to quickly engage potential customers and generate interest in their product or service.
-By making a strong first impression and focusing on the customer’s needs, a salesperson can increase their chances of closing a sale and building a successful relationship with the customer.
+Overall, the 30-Second Rule is useful for salespeople to quickly engage potential customers and generate interest in their product or service.
+By making a strong first impression and focusing on the customer’s needs, a salesperson can increase their chances of closing a sale and building a successful relationship.